FreedomBen/breakout71/Readme.md

   - trampoline: nerfed a little bit, now all sides and top hit reduce combo

 - Quality of life
-  - udated discord invite link that had expired
+  - Udated discord invite link that had expired
   - Fullscreen is now a persistent option, when it's on the game will switch to fullscreen before starting
   - Added an option to always get colored coins
   - Made the "combo lost" text last 500ms instead of the pointless 150ms